hatsyim/hcpinnseikonal/README.md

 configurations may be required for different combinations of workstation and GPU.

 ## Cite us
-DWXXX - Taufik and Alkhalifah (2022) A robust seismic tomography framework via physics-informed machine learning with hard constrained data.
+DW003 - Taufik and Alkhalifah (2022) A robust seismic tomography framework via physics-informed machine learning with hard constrained data.